Koh Tachai dive site information

 The Koh Tachai Pinnacle is often referred to as Twin Peaks or The Dome because the site does have of 2 pinnacles with a huge dome-like granite boulder as the central feature of the dive site.
 Large boulders are spread all around this central rock creating swim-throughs, channels and coral plateaus rich in life.

 “Twin Peaks” Koh Tachai southern pinnacle is marked by two mooring buoys; one mooring line goes down to around 15m, the other to 33m.
 It is advised to use one of these mooring lines for descent and keep close to the rocks since currents can be rather strong here.
-At a depth of 12 meter you will encounter the top of this pinnacle, which really looks like a wide flat plain with bush and mountain coral encircled with boulders.
+At a depth of 12 meters you will encounter the top of this pinnacle, which really looks like a wide flat plain with bush and mountain coral encircled with boulders.

 All this is home to many species of fish.
-Large schools of barracuda, trevally, batfish and snappers attend you at mid-water, especially around the mooring lines.
+Large schools of barracuda, trevally, batfish, and snappers attend you at mid-water, especially around the mooring lines.
 Look for the dwelling Napoleon wrasse slowly swimming by.
 The rarely seen oceanic triggerfish can be found here too.
 These dark-colored triggerfishes usually live far away from the coast.
 Frequent sea turtle encounters count up another highlight at Koh Tachai Pinnacle.

 From the north side of the southern pinnacle, a sandy patch at 24 meters depth leads you to the northern pinnacle, roughly 50 meters away.
 The top of the northern pinnacle lies at a depth of 18 meters.
 This smaller pinnacle resembles its bigger southern twin.

-Koh Tachai Pinnacle offers everything, from stunning landscapes, to macro life and big fish encounters.
+Koh Tachai Pinnacle offers everything, from stunning landscapes to macro life and big fish encounters.

 And as always keep your eyes open; if the manta rays or whale sharks are not at Richelieu, they might visit Koh Tachai instead!